 An application was developed and by the fall of 1982, the first group of approximately 25 Ambassadors was chosen by Russ and a member of General Counsel.
 Tim Smith, a senior from Rockwall, Texas was selected as the first president of Baylor Ambassadors.
 The first item on the agenda for the fledgling group was maintaining funding for the Tuition Equalization Grant during the 68th Legislative Session of 1983.

-To find out more about Baylor Ambassadors, please contact Braden Allman, President, at Braden_Allman@baylor.edu.
+To find out more about Baylor Ambassadors, please contact Bonnie Cantwell, President, at Bonnie_Cantwell@baylor.edu.